 VRF System and the North American Market

-The Variable Refrigerant Flow (VRF) was created in Japan in the early 80s.
+The Variable Refrigerant Flow (VRF system) was created in Japan in the early 80s.
 VRF is an HVAC technology that allows for varying degrees of cooling in only certain areas.

 Even though VRF systems are similar to multi-split systems, they do have one key difference.
 For instance, multi-split systems turn on and off completely when achieving the desired temperature.
 On the other hand, VRF systems continually adjust the flow of refrigerant to each indoor evaporator.